samarth49/samarth49/README.md

 # 💫 About Me:
 😎 I’m a Full Stack Web Developer.
-Always Learning and Exploring!<br>🔍 My areas of interests are Web Dev and Data Structures & Algorithms<br>👯 I’m looking to collaborate on MERN Stack Projects
+Always Learning and Exploring!<br>🔍 My areas of interests are Web Dev and Data Structures & Algorithms<br>👯 I’m looking to collaborate on MERN Stack Projects.

 ## 🌐 Socials: